 - Heritage conservation projects that have already been completed

 - Work that has already received Crown funding.

 How much and what type of assistance is available?

 Assistance is in the form of grants.
-The fund will pay no more than 50% of the cost of conservation work in any particular case, and individual grants will not normally be greater than $100,000.
+You cannot get funding for more than 50% of the cost of conservation work for a specific project, and individual grants will not normally be greater than $100,000.

 Applications - how and when can I apply for funding?

 Applications must be made on the appropriate form provided by Heritage New Zealand and sent with all required supporting material to the nearest Heritage New Zealand office.
 Keep an eye on this website for the deadline for applications - it will generally be once a year.